PM Modi calls for end to war as India takes over G20 Presidency - ExBulletin

 India avoided Russia’s explicit condemnations of the war despite its economy being stung by the ensuing spike in oil and commodity prices.

-Modi pressed Russian President Vladimir Putin to end the conflict, including during a face-to-face meeting on the sidelines of a major regional summit in September.
+Modi urged Russian President Vladimir Putin to end the conflict, including a face to face meeting on the sidelines of the Shanghai Cooperation Organization (SCO) summit in September.

 He reiterated that call in an article outlining India’s ambitions for the G20 forum – of which Russia is a member – published by the government and published by Britain’s Telegraph newspaper.

-“Today we need not fight for our survival – our time need not be one of war.
-Indeed, it need not be one!” modi wrote.
+“Today, we don’t need to fight for our survival – our era should not be one of war.
+Indeed, it must not be one!”
+Modi wrote.

 The invasion of Ukraine, known as the “breadbasket of Europe”, has periodically disrupted grain shipments and raised the specter of a global food crisis.